 All West Sacramento graduating seniors will be eligible for up to one year of fee-free tuition at a Sacramento City College campus (West Sacramento campus, Sacramento campus or the Davis campus)

 College degrees bring better jobs, better opportunities, higher income and a better quality of life.
 West Sacramento students can access financial assistance through the Home Run initiative to help them attend and complete college.

 Students will need to complete five steps in order to receive the West Sacramento College Promise:

 - Are you a current resident of West Sacramento?

-- Do you plan to enroll in Sacramento City College for Fall 2019?
+- Do you plan to enroll in Sacramento City College in Spring 2020?

 2. Apply to Sacramento City College:

-- Complete and submit your application starting May 1st.
-Once your application has been accepted, you will receive a Los Rios Student ID number by email which you will need to complete the Promise application.
+- Complete and submit your application starting October 1, 2019.
+Once your application has been accepted, you will receive a Los Rios Student ID number by email.
+You will need this number to complete the Promise application.
 More information on becoming a student.

 3. Apply for the West Sacramento College Promise:

 - Fill out your Free Application for Federal Student Aid (FAFSA) online.
 You may qualify for the California College Promise Grant and additional grants, work-study jobs, scholarships, or loans by completing your FAFSA.
 More information on Financial Aid is available here.